-Student loans can help you manage the cost of medical school tuition, supplies and living expense.
+Student loans can help you manage the cost of medical school tuition, supplies, and living expenses.

-The Grad PLUS loan is available to medical students who have already borrowed the maximum amount of Stafford Loans and still need additional funding.
+The Federal DIRECT Grad PLUS loan is available to medical students who have already borrowed the maximum amount of Unsubsidized Loans and still need additional funding.

 Primary Care Loans

 The Primary Care Loan program provides long-term, low-interest-rate loans to full-time, financially needy students to pursue a degree in allopathic or osteopathic medicine.

 The Loans for Disadvantaged Students program provides long-term, low-interest rate loans to full-time students who need financial assistance to pursue a degree in medicine.